 The second theory is that the whistles may have been blown in healing rituals.
 The sound waves are quite particular and may have an (as yet unidentified) effect on the human body.
 Most people find the sound so deeply unsettling that this is the least popular of the three theories.

 The final possibility relates to the Aztecs’ veneration of the god of wind, whom they called Ehecatl.
 It is thought that the whistles may have been blown to help guide the soul of the sacrificial victim to the afterlife.
 This theory is further enhanced by the discovery of similar whistles in the shape of an owl.
 The owl was the mythological representation of the coming of death.
 The death deity Mictlāntēcutli (or Mictlantecuhtli) and Ehecatl were both highly revered in Aztec culture.

 Human sacrifice in Aztec culture

-Even captives often went willingly to the altar because it was considered such a great honour to be presented to the gods in this way.
-The most common way to sacrifice a victim was to cut out their heart and the whistles may have been blown during this process to speed the soul toward the afterlife.
+Even captives often went willingly to the altar because it was considered such a great honor to be presented to the gods in this way.
+The most common way to sacrifice a victim was to cut out their heart, and the whistles may have been blown during this process to speed the soul toward the afterlife.
 The skulls of the victims were then threaded onto wooden posts and prominently displayed.
-It is believed that this was, in part, to appease the gods, but also to intimidate would-be invaders.
+It is believed that this was, in part, to appease the gods and intimidate would-be invaders.
 For the inauguration of the Templo Mayor, over 80 thousand men, women, and children were sacrificed.